Frequently asked questions

 What do I need to tell you?

-You need to tell us about you (as the main applicant) and if you have a partner then we will need those details also.
+You need to tell us about you (as the main applicant) and if you have a partner then we will need those details too.
 We will ask for 5 years housing history so please have those details available.
-We shall also need details of any other people to be housed with you.
-Children who always live with you are to be included here.
-Other questions will be asked regarding your current housing situation to enable us to properly assess the Band your application should be awarded.
+We will also need details of any other people to be housed with you.
+Children who live with you should also be included.
+Other questions will be asked regarding your current housing situation to enable us to fully assess your housing need.

 What happens if my circumstances change?